Yoga and Photography Retreat in Dorset

 Retreat Cost: £250

-Morning yoga – a guided gentle flow class suitable for all levels of practitioner
+Morning yoga each day – a guided gentle breath and movement class suitable for all levels of practitioner

 Photography tuition, workshops and practical exercises